nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 # Submission Guide

-If an add-on author wishes to submit their add-on to be visible in this add-on store they will need to:
-- Copy and fill out the metadata template
-- Create a pull request to merge the branch to master of this repository.
+If your add-on was hosted on [addonFiles](https://github.com/nvaccess/addonFiles) please read the [migrating to datastore guide](./migratingFromAddonFiles.md).

 ## Pre-requisites:
-- Familiarity with GitHub
+Familiarity with GitHub
-- Familiarity with Git, including working with branches.

 ## Create an add-on version file for submission
+Each submission to the addon-datastore is structured as a JSON file, containing all the metadata needed for the NVDA add-on store.
 You can create this manually, or generate this by submitting an issue.
+Descriptions for the fields of the JSON schema can be found in [jsonMetadata.md](./jsonMetadata.md).

 ### Submit from an issue form
 1. Select ["Add-on registration" from the new issue options](https://github.com/nvaccess/addon-datastore/issues/new/choose).
 1. Fill out and submit the issue form.

 This will create an issue with a summary of your submission.
-The form and your add-on's manifest are used to create a JSON file.
+The issue form and the add-on's manifest are used to create a JSON file.
 This JSON file is submitted as a pull request to the repository.

 ### Manual file creation